 Among the prototypes discussed by Ohtsubo at the Panasonic booth is an AC/DC hybrid wiring system using electricity from fuel cells or solar power that will lose less power.
 An "intelligent" home energy system management system was shown using mounted sensors to reduce energy waste and make the home more comfortable.
 And EVERLEDS LED bulbs are being displayed that use less energy and are just as effective as today's traditional lightbulbs.

-Also on display was Viera Link, which, via a Viera TV, can share programming and information from room to room and outdoors via car navigation systems, mobile phones, Blu-ray decks, home security products, HD camcorders and digital cameras.
-Content from Blu-ray, the Web, cable, satellite or terrestrial broadcasts can be moved and shared.
+Also on display was Viera Link, which, via a Viera TV, can share programming and information in the kitchen, the den, bedroom, study room and outdoors via car navigation systems, mobile phones, Blu-ray decks, home security products, HD camcorders and digital cameras.
+Content from Blu-ray, the Web, cable, satellite or terrestrial broadcasts can be moved and shared that way.